sundarnagarajan/rdp-thinbook-linux/README.md

 - Dimensions: 233mm x 351mm x 20mm
 - Weight: 1.45 kgs

+## Other cool features:
+- Power supply is 5V/2A, so (if) you can mek your own USB cable with a compatible barrel adapter, you can charge / power it from a 2A USB wall power supply, or even a good Power Bank!
+- TPM 2.0 - haven't played with that yet

+## Limitations
+- RAM (2 GB) is soldered on, cannot be replaced / expanded
+- SSD (32 GB) is soldered on, cannot be replaced / expanded

 I bought the original 14.1 inch RDP Thinbook in Nov-2016 without Windows installed, with the intention of using Linux on it (I use Linux on **EVERYTHNIG**).

 # Getting Linux to rock on the RDP Thinbook